 Next Generation Philanthropy: Starting Questions

-From the outset, you should take ample time to reflect on the following questions about engaging your next generation in philanthropy:
+From the outset, you should take time to reflect on the following questions about engaging your next generation in philanthropy:

 - Why do you want to engage the next generation?

 - How do you define the next generation?

 - Who in your family or organization are potential qualifying members?

 - What are potential obstacles for engaging them?

 - How would you describe your ability to communicate with members of the next generation?

 Let the Next Generation Shape Their Involvement